Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective

 The decisive and effective management of the risks and benefits of self-reporting, which typically involves balancing complex questions of fact and (criminal, regulatory and employment) law is critical and can help to conclude swiftly or pre-empt regulatory intervention.
 All these considerations play out against the backdrop of an obvious tension between self-reporting with sufficient speed to obtain or maximise co-operation credit and the chance of a DPA on the one hand, and taking the time to investigate an allegation sufficiently to understand whether, when and what to report on the other.
 The Court of Appeal’s 2018 decision in the ENRC case emphasises the importance (for the purposes of asserting legal privilege) of recording clearly and in good time the points at which a firm considers that it is involved in the self-reporting process and that litigation or criminal prosecution is reasonably in contemplation.

 Self-reporting and whistleblowing are increasingly considered to be fundamental to the ‘culture’ of an organisation.
-In the wake of the financial crisis and well-publicised corporate scandals, UK regulators and enforcement authorities remain concerned with promoting cultural change across financial institutions and corporates.
+In the wake of the financial crisis and more recent well-publicised instances of corporate misconduct, UK regulators and enforcement authorities remain concerned with promoting cultural change across financial institutions and corporates.
 Particular emphasis is placed on the need for meaningful challenge by (and of) senior management in addition to appropriately robust whistleblowing procedures, which employees are expected to use without fear of reprisal.

 The FCA Handbook and PRA Rulebook set out the authorities’ expectations that regulated firms will consider adopting internal procedures encouraging workers to blow the whistle internally about matters relevant to the functions of the FCA or PRA.
-What is more, in response to recommendations by the Parliamentary Commission on Banking Standards in 2013, the FCA and the PRA published new rules, which have made it a requirement (since 7 March 2017) for in-scope banks and insurance firms to allocate responsibility for whistleblowing under the individual accountability regimes (i.e., the Senior Managers Regime, and the Senior Insurance Managers Regime) to a ‘whistleblowers’ champion’, who must be a non-executive director.
+What is more, the individual accountability regimes administered by the FCA and the PRA require in-scope banks and insurance firms to allocate responsibility for whistleblowing under the individual accountability regimes to a ‘whistleblowers’ champion’.
+The regulators’ rules and guidance make clear that they expect that individuals occupying this function will be non-executive directors.

-Versions of these individual accountability rules are being introduced for all UK-regulated financial services firms.
-At the time of writing, the rules giving effect to this extension were due to enter into force in December 2019.
 There are variations as to how, and the extent to which, some aspects of the regulators’ rules and guidance on whistleblowing apply to different types of financial services firms.
+While the individual accountability regimes applicable to banks and insurers since 2016 expressly require a whistleblowers’ champion, there is no such requirement in the versions of the individual accountability regimes that were introduced for other financial services firms from December 2019.
 However, regulatory guidance makes clear that other types of firms should regard the stringent rules currently in place for banks and insurers as best practice and that failures to implement appropriate arrangements may have adverse consequences on the assessment of firms’ and individuals’ ability to meet the required threshold conditions and fitness and propriety standards.

-In firms where one is required, the whistleblowers’ champion is responsible for overseeing the effectiveness of internal whistleblowing procedures, including arrangements for protecting whistleblowers against detrimental treatment, preparing an annual report to the board, and reporting to the FCA where, in a case contested by the firm, an employment tribunal finds in favour of a whistleblower.
-Selection of the whistleblowers’ champion should involve careful consideration of the proposed individual’s standing and role within the firm, as well as the capacity, resources and access (e.g., to people and information) necessary to effectively discharge the responsibility for ‘ensuring and overseeing the integrity, independence and effectiveness of the firm’s policies and procedures on whistleblowing and for ensuring staff who raise concerns are protected from detrimental treatment’.
-As a result of this new whistleblowing regime, the significance of whistleblowers will likely only increase.
+In firms where one is required, the whistleblowers’ champion is responsible for overseeing the effectiveness of internal whistleblowing procedures, including arrangements for protecting whistleblowers against detrimental treatment, preparing an annual report to the board, and reporting to the FCA where, in any case contested by the firm, an employment tribunal finds in favour of a whistleblower.
+Selection of the whistleblowers’ champion should involve careful consideration of the proposed individual’s standing and role within the firm, as well as the capacity, resources and access (e.g., to people and information) that will be necessary to effectively discharge his or her responsibility for ‘ensuring and overseeing the integrity, independence and effectiveness of the firm’s policies and procedures on whistleblowing and for ensuring staff who raise concerns are protected from detrimental treatment’.
+This is a critical role and may give rise to enforcement action.
+In the two years following its introduction for banks, the FCA received four disclosures or complaints about whistleblowers’ champions not responding appropriately to staff who raised concerns through their firms’ whistleblowing channels.

-Whistleblowing also features in the UKBA framework – under section 7 of the UKBA, a relevant corporate organisation commits an offence where a person associated with it bribes another person, intending to obtain or retain business or a business advantage for the firm.
-The firm has a defence if it can show that it had in place ‘adequate procedures’ to prevent such bribery.
+Whistleblowing also features in the UKBA framework.
+Under section 7 of the UKBA, a relevant commercial organisation commits an offence where a person associated with it bribes another person, intending to obtain or retain business or a business advantage for the commercial organisation.
+The commercial organisation has a defence if it can show that it had in place ‘adequate procedures’ to prevent the bribery.
 The Ministry of Justice published statutory guidance on ‘adequate procedures’ in March 2011, pursuant to section 9 of the UKBA.
 That guidance recommends that adequate procedures should include procedures for reporting bribery ‘including “speak up” or “whistleblowing” procedures’.

 Similarly, whistleblowing is featured in guidance published by the UK tax authority, HM Revenue and Customs (HMRC), in February 2019 in relation to the corporate offences of failing to prevent the facilitation of tax evasion under sections 45 and 46 of the Criminal Finances Act 2017 (CFA).
 It is a defence to those offences to show that ‘reasonable prevention procedures’ were in place (or that it was reasonable not to have any in place).
-Although, like its equivalent issued in respect of the UKBA, it is careful to avoid prescribing which particular measures specific corporate entities should have in place, the guidance issued by HMRC indicates that a demonstrable commitment to whistleblowing may assist corporate entities with establishing that arrangements maintained by them amounted to ‘reasonable prevention procedures’.
+Although the HMRC guidance is careful to avoid prescribing the particular measures that specific corporate entities should have in place, the guidance indicates that a demonstrable commitment to whistleblowing may assist corporate entities in establishing that their arrangements amounted to ‘reasonable prevention procedures’.

-Codes that govern prosecutors’ decisions to bring charges against corporates, and the DPA Code of Practice (the DPA Code) itself, set out public interest factors for and against prosecution, which, as Lisa Osofsky put it recently, ‘instruct us to take into account the existence of effective compliance programmes and speedy self-reporting.
-It is about incentivising the private sector to cooperate in preventing crime, to be willing to report it if it occurs nonetheless, and to cooperate when we investigate and prosecute those who have transgressed.’
+Codes governing prosecutors’ decisions to bring charges against corporates, and the DPA Code of Practice (the DPA Code) itself, set out public interest factors for and against prosecution, which, as Lisa Osofsky has put it, ‘instruct us to take into account the existence of effective compliance programmes and speedy self-reporting.
+It is about incentivising the private sector to cooperate in preventing crime, to be willing to report it if it occurs nonetheless, and to co-operate when we investigate and prosecute those who have transgressed’.
 A self-report is also relevant at later stages in the UK criminal justice process.
-The Sentencing Council’s Definitive Guideline, which was effective from 1 October 2014 in relation to the sentencing of corporates for fraud, bribery and money laundering offences, and which is considered in setting financial penalties under a DPA, takes into account a corporate’s culture in the event of a conviction.
+The Sentencing Council’s Definitive Guideline (effective from 1 October 2014 in relation to the sentencing of corporates for fraud, bribery and money laundering offences and considered in setting financial penalties under a DPA), takes into account a corporate’s culture in the event of a conviction.
 Further, the amended Public Contracts Regulations 2015, introduced in February 2015, allow blacklisted companies to bid for public contracts if they can prove (among other things) that they have ‘clarified the facts and circumstances in a comprehensive manner by actively collaborating with the investigating authorities’ and ‘taken concrete technical, organisational and personnel measures that are appropriate to prevent further criminal offences or misconduct’.

 The SFO launched its whistleblowing hotline (SFO Confidential) in 2011, although reports are now made electronically to the SFO’s Intelligence Unit through the ‘secure reporting form’.
 The SFO’s take-up of cases for investigation, based on such reports, remains low.

-The SFO has been keen to emphasise that whistleblowing is one avenue by which it may come to hear of alleged criminal conduct: ‘Any such source can give us, or more particularly the Director, reasonable grounds to suspect the commission of an offence involving serious fraud, bribery or corruption and, with it, the power to open a criminal investigation.’
-However, while whistleblower reports in the United Kingdom account for a proportion of the investigations commenced by the SFO, they are by no means the majority.
-They have led to some relatively high-profile successful prosecutions, although to date these have largely concerned individuals rather than corporate organisations.
-More are expected to follow, including some of the SFO’s current flagship investigations and prosecutions into large corporates.
+Although whistleblower reports in the United Kingdom account for a proportion of the investigations commenced by the SFO, they are by no means the majority.
+They have led to some relatively high-profile successful prosecutions, but to date these have largely concerned individuals rather than corporate organisations.
 In September 2013, the SFO commenced criminal proceedings against Gyrus Group Limited, the UK subsidiary of Olympus Corporation, in connection with a worldwide fraud valued at approximately US$1.7 billion.
 That investigation flowed from the widely publicised whistleblowing disclosure made by Michael Woodford, the former CEO of Olympus, although the investigation has since been discontinued following a Court of Appeal judgment in February 2015, which ruled that English law does not criminalise the misleading of auditors by the company under audit.
 Separately, in December 2012, the SFO started an investigation into Rolls-Royce plc following a whistleblower report, although, despite the company having concluded a DPA with the SFO in January 2017, the SFO confirmed in February 2019 that no charges would be brought against individuals.
 The investigation into ENRC by the SFO was also influenced by whistleblower allegations first made to the company by email and then published in the media a few months later.

 Co-operation means providing assistance to the SFO that goes above and beyond what the law requires.
 It includes: identifying suspected wrong-doing and criminal conduct together with the people responsible, regardless of their seniority or position in the organisation; reporting this to the SFO within a reasonable time of the suspicions coming to light; and preserving available evidence and providing it promptly in an evidentially sound format.